jakwings/fd/README.md

                      file or f: regular files
                   symlink or l: symbolic links
                executable or x: executable files
+            Executable files are regular files with execute permission bits set or are symlinks pointing to the former, which means they are likely programs that can be loaded and run on the operating system.

     -d, --max-depth <number>
             Limit the directory traversal to a given depth.